13 Odd Questions You’ve Always Wanted to Ask Your Dog

 Your dog is the furry companion you can always count on to be by your side, even when you don’t need it…like when you’re using the bathroom!
 While it’s true we often attend their potty breaks, do they really have to attend ours?
 If you’ve been wondering, “Why does my dog follow me?” we’ve got answers.

 If your dog follows you into the bathroom, it’s likely a result of their animal instinct and pack mentality.
 Canines who do this are referred to as “Velcro dogs,” due to their desire to be attached to your side.
 They may follow you around, even to the bathroom, to protect a part of their pack.
+Dogs love to copy their humans, and they can do so by eating the foods that both humans and dogs love.
 Without you in sight while you’re home, they may feel a sense of vulnerability.
 Learn more about this odd dog behavior here.

 Why do you spin around before you poop?